 123 W Missouri Avenue

 How do you get a GED in South Dakota?

 South Dakota is using the computer-based GED test for its high school equivalency program.
 To earn your GED, you need to pass the four separate GED modules (subtests) that cover the academic subject fields of Mathematics, Science, Language Arts, and Social Studies.

 What are the South Dakota GED testing requirements?

 The GED test offers adults who didn’t complete their high school curriculum the opportunity to earn a credential that’s the equivalency of a regular high school degree.
 In South Dakota, the minimum age to qualify is 16, but test-takers 16 or 17 years of age need to meet specific additional criteria.
 There is no South Dakota residency requirement, and testers don’t have to take and pass a qualification test as well (this does not apply to online testing).

 What is the GED cost in South Dakota?

-The South Dakota GED test costs $150 for the complete exam ($37.50 per subtest).
+The South Dakota GED test costs $200 for the complete exam ($50 per subtest).
 This price applies to both online and on-site testing.
-GED applicants should, however, add the cost for having to purchase four GED Ready tests (@ $6.99 each) as well which brings the total to $178.
+For online testing, however, GED applicants should add the cost of having to purchase four GED Ready tests (@ $6.99 each) as well, which brings the total to $228.
 GED testers can register for, pay for, and take the four GED modules one at a time if they wish.
-To register for and schedule the tests, testers must create their account online at the website GED.com.
+To register for and schedule the tests, testers must create an account online at the website GED.com.

 Do we have to update or adjust this information?
 Please inform us here.